-I. Tumor specific BCR/ABL1 kinase domain analysis (81170) in hematologic malignancies is considered medically necessary when:

-- A. The member/enrollee has a diagnosis of chronic myeloid leukemia (CML) or Phlike acute lymphocytic leukemia (ALL), AND - B. The member/enrollee has any of the following: - 1.
-Inadequate initial response to TKI therapy, OR - 2.
+- I. Tumor specific BCR/ABL1 kinase domain analysis (81170) in hematologic malignancies is considered medically necessary when: - A. The member/enrollee has a diagnosis of chronic myeloid leukemia (CML) or Phlike acute lymphocytic leukemia (ALL), AND - B. Any of the following: - 1.
+Initial response to TKI therapy is inadequate, OR - 2.
 Loss of response to TKI therapy, OR - 3.
 Disease progression to the accelerated or blast phase, OR - 4.
 Relapsed/refractory disease.